 Students who have taken graduate level courses in religion from an accredited institution that have not been applied toward a previous degree may ask for these courses to be applied toward their Master of Arts degree.
 In order to be considered eligible for transfer, these credits must have been earned within ten years prior to initial enrollment as a matriculated student at Hartford Seminary or taken while the student is pursuing their degree at Hartford Seminary.
-Students may receive up to 18 credits of transfer credit.
-Any course taken at another institution while a student is enrolled at Hartford Seminary must be pre-approved by the student's advisor and the Dean (students must complete the Transfer Credit Pre-approval form).
-The total credit awarded for Advanced Standing and transfer credit combined may not exceed 18 credits.
+Master of Arts in Religious Studies students may receive up to 18 credits of transfer credit.
+Master of Arts in Transformative Leadership and Spirituality students may receive up to 12 credits of transfer credit.
+Any course taken at another institution while a student is enrolled at Hartford Seminary must be preapproved by the student's advisor and the Dean (students must complete the Transfer Credit Pre-approval form).

+The total credit awarded for Advanced Standing and transfer credit combined may not exceed the maximum transfer credit for the specific degree program.